PARDON OUR DUST. ONGOING SITE MAINTENANCE

 Personal and community risk vary widely from person-to-person and locality.
 Thus, the decision to attend or not attend in-person worship and other activities at DUMC is a personal responsibility, based on such considerations as:

-Their own age and health and that of members of their their household, and extended circle of regular contacts.
+The individuals age and health and that of members of their their household, and extended circle of regular contacts.

 The number, frequency and extent (geographic area and types of activity) that characterize your immediate household’s activities.